j50n/blackholesuns/README.md

 For best results:

 - Travel bases should be in black hole systems.
 This gives you an extra (cheap) routing alternative for every base.
+- Travel bases that have multiple black holes mapped nearby or are on chains are more effective.
+  - Did you know that there are potentially 26 regions with black holes directly adjacent to (most) travel bases?
+That's a lot of decision points!
 - Travel bases should be in systems that are mapped into BlackHoleSuns data.
-We can't use a route that we don't know about.
+We can't optimize with data we don't have.
 - If you are up for it, set up bases every 33K or so from center (3 per 100K).
-This will give slightly better results, on average.
+This will give slightly better results than 50K intervals, on average.
 - Travel bases can be tiny.
 I like to make mine just big enough to be uploadable, but that isn't strictly necessary.
+  - teleporter
+  - landing pad (parts are available at any exchange)
+  - a few odds and ends to make it uploadable

 ## Traveler's Checklist